frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 Now you can run `rake db:migrate`

 Earlier when you installed Devise you created several files for your rails application, and one of those files happens to be `config/initializers/devise.rb`.
-Go to that file to declare Facebook as your authentication provider and set your Facebook `APP_ID` and `APP_SECRET`:
+Go to that file to declare Facebook as your authentication provider and fill in your Facebook `APP_ID` and `APP_SECRET`:

 {% highlight ruby linenos %}
 config.omniauth :facebook, "APP_ID", "APP_SECRET"